The $97K Turnaround: Restart Growth in 90 Days for Stuck $70K–$80K Operators

 What caused it:

-Random tactics without root cause analysis.
-Like trying to fix a car by randomly replacing parts.
-Wastes time.
-Wastes money.
-Doesn’t solve the problem.
+Random tactics without root cause analysis are like trying to fix a car by randomly replacing parts.
+They waste time, burn money, and still don’t solve the real problem.

 What Raj tried (all failed):